 Five Nova Scotia teachers are currently involved in serious court cases.

-Lawrence Robert Summerell, 51, faces 12 sex charges, including four counts of sexual assault, four of luring a child under the age of 18 and three of sexual exploitation.
+Lawrence Robert Summerell, 51, including sexual assault, sexual exploitation and child luring.
 He has also been charged with possession of child pornography.

 The alleged incidents happened between January and June of 2017 when Summerell was a teacher at Memorial High School in Sydney Mines.